jackokring/cpm/README.md

 The utilities `vkeybd` and `aconnectgui` might be useful for MIDI too to connect the MIDI out to something.

 I also mapped in some 8 bit character behaviour, just on the console.
+NB. a `dir` will actually output a inverted space on an 8 bit terminal.

  -- Jacko